 The addition of the white inner border and larger red outer border was an afterthought.
 I got some helpful feedback from Instagram friends and added the borders.
 I'm glad I did - I LOVE what the borders add! (and side note: I love Instagram.
 The quilting community there is huge, very encouraging and quite inspiring!)

 Once I had the quilt finished, I wrapped it up for delivery and then had a hard time letting it go!
 So within a few weeks I had made another one - for myself.
 To keep.
 I changed a few things up so I'm saving that one to show another day.

 Since then (and with the blog post about my most recent Irish Chain quilt) I've had a lot of questions about how I made my quilts.
 Instead of doing a tutorial I decided to just write up a pattern that you can download and print.
-(The pattern is for this particular Irish Chain quilt with two borders.
-The finished quilt measures 56" x 68") The pattern will be available as a free download through the rest of September and then available for purchase after that.
+The pattern is for this particular Irish Chain quilt with two borders.
+The finished quilt measures 56" x 68".

 If you make an Irish Chain quilt I'd love to see it!
-Tag me on Instagram or Facebook, or add your quilt to the Sewing with A Bright Corner Flickr group.
+Tag me on Instagram @abrightcorner or Facebook.